Nmclendon/PopulationByZipCode/README.md

 # PopulationByZipCode
 This project uses Flask to launch a web server on port 5000.
 From the web page users will be able to query the DB to get information and update the DB if needed.
 This project uses XML or JSON-packed messages to transport data.
 This project is hosted on a Raspberry Pi zero W. **All of the steps will be done using the terminal on the Raspberry Pi unless specifically stated otherwise.**

-So far this documentation outlines the steps for setting up a LAMP (Linux, Apache, MariaDB, PHP) stack on a Raspberry Pi, securing the MariaDB root password, transferring a .csv file from a Windows machine to the Raspberry Pi, and importing the data into a MariaDB database.  **This project is ongoing and so this documentation is a work in progress and will be built upon as continue working.**
+This documentation outlines the steps for setting up a LAMP (Linux, Apache, MariaDB, PHP) stack on a Raspberry Pi, securing the MariaDB root password, transferring a .csv file from a Windows machine to the Raspberry Pi, importing the data into a MariaDB database, and launching the web server.

 ## Setting Up LAMP Stack on Raspberry Pi with MariaDB